 There are no underlying annual lease payments on the property, nor are there any joint venture or carried interests on the property.
 There is a 3% net smelter returns royalty registered on the property, with an industry-standard buy-down provision granted to VR.

-Overall, the Company continues to synthesize and integrate regional and property-scale data for Reveille, in conjunction with an already established GIS workspace for the nearby Big Ten epithermal gold project hosted in the Big Ten Tertiary volcanic caldera of similar age to the Goblin Knobbs caldera at Reveille.
+Overall, the Company has synthesized and integrated regional and property-scale data for Reveille, in conjunction with an already established GIS workspace for our nearby Big Ten epithermal gold project hosted in the Big Ten Tertiary volcanic caldera which is of similar age and character to the Goblin Knobbs caldera at Reveille.
+The goal is twofold:

-The bulleted list below illustrates the extent of exploration done and the depth of data acquired this summer from an array of surveys exploiting the most modern technologies available:
+The bulleted list below illustrates the extent of exploration done and the depth of data acquired in 2020 from an array of surveys exploiting the most modern technologies available:

-- Airborne Hyperspectral survey completed in late June, with 2 m resolution across 320 spectral channels for high resolution mapping of alteration minerals over a 100 sq km area, centered on the property.
+- Airborne Hyperspectral survey completed in June, 2020, with 2 m resolution across 320 spectral channels for high resolution mapping of alteration minerals over a 100 sq km area, centered on the property.

-- High resolution VTEM+ airborne EM survey completed in July; 100 m line spacing over 3 x 4.5 km area:
+- High resolution VTEM+ airborne EM survey completed in July, 2020, with 100 m line spacing over a 3 x 4.5 km area:

 - RTP and TMI magnetic maps for mapping; resistivity maps and conductivity products for identifying sulfide-bearing breccias, vein stockworks and massive sulfide mantos.

-- High resolution ground gravity survey completed in July, with 638 stations in an equant 100 m station grid covering a 2 x 3.5 km area, with and additional 101 additional infill stations completed in November, 2020:
+- High resolution ground gravity survey completed in July, 2020, with 638 stations in an equant, 100 m station grid covering a 2 x 3.5 km area, with and additional 101 additional infill stations completed in November, 2020:

 - Map structures and identify potential high-density sulfide bodies below surface showings.